DaveBenham/VenomModules/README.md

 The effective number of divisions is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
 The effective value is displayed below the knob.

+The EDPO is ignored if the Equal Divs button is off.

 ### Scale Length and input
-Defines the number of intervals (notes) in the scale.
-The final interval defines the jump from the last note in the scale to the root of the next pseudo-octave.
-The default value is 7.
+Defines the number of intervals or steps in the repeating scale (notes - 1).
+The final interval defines the jump from the Nth note in the scale to the root of the next pseudo-octave.
+The default value is 12.

-The monophonic input is scaled at 1 scale interval per volt.
+The monophonic input is scaled at 0.5 Volt per step.

-The effective scale length is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 10.
+The effective scale length is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 13.
 The effective value is displayed below the knob.

-### Scale Root knob, input, and unit switch
+### Scale Root knob, input, and Root Unit switch
 Defines the root note of the repeating scale.

 The switch beside the knob defines what unit is used for display and manual entry.
 - **V/Oct** (default): 1 V = 1 octave, where 0 V represents the note C4
-- **Cents**: 100 cents = one 12 ET half step, where 0 V represents the note C4
+- **Cents**: 100 cents = one 12 ET half step, where 0 cents represents the note C4
 - **Freq**: Measures the root note frequency in Hz.

 The knob default is always C4, regardless which unit is used.